 Heidi Devine is a huge sports fan and self-described positive, happy person who embraces each day as a gift.

-But even with Heidi's can-do attitude, the daily planning, fingersticks, insulin injections, food decisions, worrying about hypoglycemic episodes — everything involved with diabetes care — can eventually take a toll, leading to diabetes burnout.
+But even with Heidi's can-do attitude, the daily diabetes nutrition planning, fingerstick glucose testing, insulin injections, food decisions, worrying about hypoglycemic episodes — everything involved with diabetes care — can eventually take a toll, leading to diabetes burnout.

 "For me, it's when you are just tired of dealing with everything, you're in a constant state of planning.
 It's exhausting and sometimes you just want to be like everyone else," said Heidi, who has lived with type 1 diabetes for over 33 years.
 "It doesn't matter what age you are, [burnout] happens periodically through your life with the disease.
 I have absolutely been there."